Can Exercise Make Cracked Heels Worse?

 Choose the right footwear

-First of all, make sure you choose shoes that fit.
+It is equally important to make sure you choose shoes that fit.
 If your shoes are too tight or too loose, this can increase friction and dry out your feet.
 Make sure there’s at least ⅜” and ½” between your longest toe and the end of the shoe and that your heels don’t slip around while walking.

 Second, there is no one-size-fits all option for workout shoes.
 Whenever possible, look for shoes tailored to the type of workout you do most frequently.
 For example, opt for running shoes specifically if you’re running or jogging frequently.
 If you’re a hiker, look for footwear specifically made for hiking.